ichnosland/code-challenge/README.md

 # Save the boat

-It's a sunny sunday and Alessandra is on a boat trip on her bow rider.
+It's a sunny sunday and Alessandra is on a boat trip on her yacht.
 Unfortunately the engine stops and she is sending an SOS signal.

 She's far away from the coast and the signal is degraded and gets